darkknightsds/pig-dice/README.md

+This fun web application allows users to simulate playing the classic alley dice game, "Pig Dice."
+Specs for behavior driven development are listed below.

 | behavior |  input   |  output  |
 |----------|:--------:|:--------:|
 | It can return a random number 1-6 upon submit. | "Roll" | 4 |